AI Subscription Comparison 2026

 What is the best AI subscription overall?

-For mixed workflows, multi‑model access is usually the best value.
-For single‑purpose workflows, a focused plan can be cheaper.
+For mixed workflows, multi-model access is usually the best value.
+For narrow workflows, a focused single-model plan can still be the better buy.

 Is a single-model plan ever the best choice?